vovus/misc/rect_intersect/README.md

 Between rectangle 2 and 3 and 4 at (160, 200), w=210, h=60.

 assumptions:
-- don't go above 1000 rectangulars
+- don't go above 1000 rectangles
-- overlapping rectangulars are distinct
+- overlapped rectangles are distinct
+- all x, y, w, h are > 0

 === Build ===